brandon-rhodes/sphinx-tutorial/handout/index.rst

                      Break (refreshments served)
  10:50pm – 12:20pm   Conclusion of Tutorial

-Welcome to my PyCon tutorial,
-which is now in its fourth year at PyCon.
+Welcome to my Sphinx tutorial, which is now in its fourth year at PyCon.
 Sphinx has come a long way since this tutorial was first offered back on a cold February day in 2010,